krishnaku/pypcalc/pcalc/docs/littles_law_history.md

   strictly stationary—meaning their joint distributions are invariant under time shift.
-- The arrival process is metrically transitive (i.e., ergodic), which ensures that over the long run, time averages converge to expected values and that the observed system behavior over time is representative of its statistical ensemble.
+- The arrival process is metrically transitive (i.e., ergodic), which ensures that over the long run, expected values converge to long run time averages and that the its statistical profile is representative of the observed system behavior over time.

 These assumptions allowed Little to define L, W, and λ as *expected values* with respect to a stationary stochastic process and to prove that the equality L = λW holds under the additional condition that these expectations exist and are finite.

+### Why it is remarkable

 What made his result so remarkable was how broadly it applied.
 Specifically, he showed that it held regardless of the shapes of the probability distributions.